ibm-cloud-docs/key-protect/concepts/quantum-safe-cryptography.md

 {: #quantum-safe-cryptography}

 Quantum safe Cryptography, also known as post Quantum Cryptography, is a new generation of the public-key cryptographic system that is undergoing NIST evaluation.
-These new post Quantum Cryptographic algorithms are based on hard mathematical problems that even large quantum computers cannot break.
+These new Quantum Cryptographic algorithms are based on hard mathematical problems that even large quantum computers cannot break.

-Using these post Quantum Cryptographic algorithms for TLS communication, the security of the key exchange negotiated between the client and server are expected to have higher security levels than the current RSA and ECC algorithms.
+When these Quantum Cryptographic algorithms are used for TLS communication, the security of the key exchange negotiated between the client and server are expected to have higher security levels than the current RSA and ECC algorithms.
 However NIST hast not standardized the algorithms, until then
-{{site.data.keyword.keymanagementserviceshort}} will adopt a hybrid method to use both post-quantum and current ECC algorithms combined.
+{{site.data.keyword.keymanagementserviceshort}} will adopt a hybrid method to use both Quantum Safe and current ECC algorithms combined.

 ## Why is Quantum Safe TLS important?